-The general public, with a 28% stake in the company, will not easily be ignored.
+With a 25% ownership, the general public have some degree of sway over FSBW.
 This size of ownership, while considerable, may not be enough to change company policy if the decision is not in sync with other large shareholders.

 Ultimately the future is most important.
 You can access this free report on analyst forecasts for the company.

 NB: Figures in this article are calculated using data from the last twelve months, which refer to the 12-month period ending on the last date of the month the financial statement is dated.
 This may not be consistent with full year annual report figures.

 We aim to bring you long-term focused research analysis driven by fundamental data.
 Note that our analysis may not factor in the latest price-sensitive company announcements or qualitative material.